THE THERAPEUTIC EFFECT OF AN AQUARIUM IN THE WORKPLACE

 Background

-• Poor physical health in the form of high blood pressure and a compromised immune system.
+Poor physical health, including elevated blood pressure and compromised immune function

 The Experiment